glitchgod/feedrss/README.md

 -Custom words that a standard English keyboard allows.

--12 Premade filter rules such as publish date, xxx terms, Chinese characters, and more.
+-12 Premade filter rules such as publish date, xxx terms, Chinese characters, and more detailed in wiki.

 -Allows custom download location